Neglect

 - A child is left with someone for an abnormal length of time.

-Neglect regarding studies
+Neglect in studies

 - A child arrives repeatedly at school without necessary tools or clothing and suggestions to parents are unsuccessful.